Public speaking made easy?

 (See what I did there?)

 The first thing you need to do to become a better public speaker is to practice your speech.
-Yes, this seems like an obvious tip, and it is, but very few people actually follow this advice!
+Yes, this seems like an obvious tip, and it is, but very few people follow this advice!

 If you want to be better at anything in life, including giving public speeches, you have to put in some practice time.
-By repeating your speech at every opportunity, you'll be creating neural pathways in your brain that will take some of the anxiety away when the time arrives for you to do it in front of a real live audience.
+By repeating your address at every opportunity, you'll be creating neural pathways in your brain that will take some of the anxiety away when the time arrives for you to do it in front of a real live audience.

 When you give a public speech, peppering it with a lot of "uhs" and "ums" will not instill a lot of confidence in your audience.
 People do not enjoy listening to speakers who put these filler words in while they are speaking.

 Pauses at the right times can even add to the effectiveness of your speech.
-If you feel a big "UM" coming on, insert a silent pause instead.
+If you feel a big "UM" coming on, insert a silent break instead.
 It takes conscious effort to do this, but it pays off huge dividends for your public speaking skills.

 Public speaking made easy?
 It may sound like a bold claim, but you really CAN overcome your nervousness and deliver a knock out speech.